Blendify/blender-manual/blender_docs/manual/about/install/osx.rst

 .. note::

-   Every now and then you may want to make sure your libs are up to date using:
+   Every now and then you may want to make sure your dependencies are up to date using:

    .. code-block:: sh